 - What do you plan to do in the US?

-- Who do you plan on living within the US?
+- Who do you plan on living in the US?

 - Who will financially support you in the US?